 So what is the waterfall localization workflow?

 Post-release is a common software localization approach where, as the name suggests, the localization takes place after the release of the product.
-In this approach, the localization teams can start working on the translations only when the product has been delivered.
+In this approach, the localization teams start working on translations only when the product has been delivered.

 2. String freeze

 The string freeze duration can be anything from a few days to several weeks.
 It gives the localization teams time to work on translating the strings and then send them back to the developers in time for the software release.
 During the time of the freeze, developers can work on fixing bugs and defects, again without changing any of the strings.

-That’s why more and more companies eventually started adapting the agile localization workflow.
+These roadblocks are why more and more companies eventually started adapting the agile localization workflow.

 How is the agile localization workflow different?

-Agile localization syncs the localization process with the development process so that they are both operating simultaneously.
-This is accomplished by incorporating a continuous localization platform into your workflow which automatically facilitates and handles the process.
-The agile localization workflow then takes place as follows:
+Agile localization syncs the localization process with the development process so they both operate simultaneously.
+This is accomplished by incorporating a continuous localization platform into your workflow that automatically facilitates and handles the translation process.

-- It pushes them to the localization team or translators to work on.
+- The localization software automatically recognizes new or modified strings and pushes them to your localization team or translators to work on.

 What are the benefits of agile localization?

-Ease of use
+2. Ease of use

-This forced translators to learn multiple different technologies to be able to work with them.
+This forced translators to adopt multiple different technologies so they could work with all of these file formats.
 The use of a continuous localization platform has eliminated that hassle.
-It allows you to import all your favorite file formats to the platform or even have it done automatically through the use of integration (e.g., GitHub).
-Moreover, the translators can work on the strings straight through the platform’s online intuitive dashboard.
+It allows you to import all your favorite file formats to the platform or have it done automatically through the use of integrations like GitHub.
+Moreover, your translators can work on the strings straight through the platform’s online intuitive dashboard.

-So what challenges come with agile localization?
+What challenges come with agile localization?

-Speed vs. quality
+2. Speed vs. quality

-However, the trade-off is usually acceptable, especially since they can be easily fixed with continuous localization as opposed to waterfall localization, where things have to be perfect by the time of the release.
+Working in a fast-paced agile workflow can cause you to focus on speed over quality.
+For example, using machine translation tools like DeepL and Google Translate can impact the quality of your translations.
+In some cases, however, this trade-off is acceptable, especially since these translations can be easily fixed with continuous localization as opposed to waterfall localization — where things have to be perfect by the time of the release.

 Now, let’s take a look at some tips to help you overcome these agile localization challenges.

-Establish an internationalization (i18n) mindset
+1. Establish an internationalization (i18n) mindset

-Create clear translation guidelines
+2. Create clear translation guidelines

-Conduct localization and linguistic testing
+3. Conduct localization and linguistic testing